bondarukoleh/java_playground/info/Java_Core_Volume_I/info/interfaces_lambdas_inner_classes.md

 `new Object(){}` makes an anonymous object inside the desired class, and you can get his parent.

 ### Static Inner Classes
+If you need an _inner class_ — but you don’t need it to have a reference to the parent object?
+You can suppress the generation of that reference by declaring the inner _class static_.
+Some programmers use the term _nested class_.
+It will belong to the parent class itself, not to his object.

+> Only **inner classes can be** declared **_static_**.
+A static inner class is exactly like any other inner class,
+> except that an **object** of a static inner class does not have a reference to the outer parent that generated it.

+> **Unlike regular** inner classes, **static inner classes** can **have static fields and methods**.

+> Classes that are declared inside an interface are automatically static and public.
+This helps to organize code better.

+> Interfaces, records, and enumerations that are declared inside a class are automatically static.
+For encapsulation,
+> and code organization.

+### Service Loaders
+Sometimes, you develop an application with a service architecture.
+There are platforms that encourage this approach, such as OSGi (http://osgi.org), the JDK also offers a simple mechanism for loading services, supported by Java Platform Module System.
+The _ServiceLoader_ class makes it easy to load services that conform to a common interface.

+The implementing Service Interface classes can be in any package.

+## Proxies
+You can use a proxy to create, at runtime, new classes that implement a given set of interfaces.
+Proxies are only necessary when you don’t yet know at compile time which interfaces you need to implement.

+Proxy is good for:
+- Remote Communication: enable communication between distributed components or systems.
+For example, in a client-server architecture, a proxy can act as an intermediary between the client and the server, handling communication details.
+- Security: Proxies can enforce access control and security policies by intercepting requests to access sensitive resources.
+For example, a security proxy can authenticate users and enforce authorization rules.
+- Logging and Monitoring: Proxies can be used to log method invocations or monitor the behavior of objects at runtime.
+- Lazy Initialization: Proxies can defer the creation or initialization of expensive objects until they are actually needed.
+- Aspect-Oriented Programming (AOP): Proxies are a fundamental building block in AOP frameworks.